Antimortine/epet-theory/manuscript/02_metaphysics.md

 # 2. The Metaphysical Foundation of EPET: Emergentist Physicalism and Dependent Origination

 Any consciousness theory relies on metaphysical assumptions.
-EPET articulates its position for scientific plausibility, conceptual coherence, and compatibility with Buddhist dependent origination.
+EPET articulates its position for scientific plausibility, conceptual coherence, and compatibility with the Buddhist principle of dependent origination.

 ## 2.1.
 Adopting Physicalism